-Students will be expected to do a reflective response that is centered on what was discussed and learned during the class.
-This will be done during the last 30 minutes of the class.
-If you are absent you will receive a "zero".
+Answers are to be written in the last 30 minutes of the class.
+No answers will be accepted that were prepared prior.
+If you are absent from the Summary Test, you will receive a "zero".
 You may appeal the decision by following the Appeal Policy.

-Final Exam (Project-1200 words General Essay Paper)

-Due Date: Class 10 (by 11:59 pm)

-Submission of the exam is by email to your facilitator
+Final Exam (Project-1200 words General Essay Paper) Due Date: Class 10 (by 11:59 pm) Submission of the exam is by email to your facilitator Weight: 30%

-Weight: 30%